 Switzerland as the Living Laboratory

 Switzerland is uniquely suited for this role.
 Neutral and trusted, yet relentlessly innovative, it has already given the world decentralized finance, precision engineering, and agricultural breakthroughs.
-With an airport directly connected to the Etherlaken site, the campus can also become a hub for mobility innovation—from electric aircraft and vertiports to shared micromobility systems.
+With an airport directly connected to the campus, Etherlaken can also become a hub for mobility innovation, from electric aircraft and vertiports to shared micromobility.
+Coupled with Swiss leadership in renewable energy, food innovation, and participatory governance, Etherlaken is the next logical step: turning Swiss ingenuity into a global proof-of-concept for regenerative civilization.

 Shared Ownership, Shared Future